USS General Greene (1799)

-The second USS General Greene was a frigate in the United States Navy during the Quasi-War with France.

-Named after American Revolution General Nathaneal Greene, she was built under government contract by Benjamin Talman and James De Wolf at Warren, Rhode Island.
-Launched on 21 January 1799, the frigate was placed under command of Captain Christopher R. Perry.
-Perry's son, a young midshipman named Oliver Hazard Perry, was assigned to his father's ship.
+USS General Greene was a 30-gun frigate of the United States Navy launched in 1799 during the Quasi-War with France.
+Named after Continental Army major general Nathanael Greene, she was built under government contract by Benjamin Talman and James DeWolf at Warren, Rhode Island.
+Launched on January 1799, the frigate was placed under command of Captain Christopher Raymond Perry.
+Perry's son, young midshipman Oliver Hazard Perry, was assigned to his father's ship.

 General Greene sailed on 2 June 1799, joining the Governor Jay in convoying five merchantmen to Havana.
 Damage suffered in a heavy gale caused her to put in at Havana for repairs, and her crew was struck with yellow fever.
 More than 20 died and the frigate returned to Newport, Rhode Island, on 27 July with 37 men in various stages of recovery.
-After a thorough cleaning, fumigation, and change of ballast, she departed Newport on 23 September 1799 to take station at Cap Francois, San Domingo.
+After a thorough cleaning, fumigation, and change of ballast, she departed Newport on 23 September 1799 to take station at Cap‑Français, Saint-Domingue.